Gailpositive/Darey.io-Projects-1-10/README.md

 # PROJECT 2: LEMP STACK INPLEMENTAION IN AWS.
 Utilizing the capabilities of the Linux operating system, Nginx webserver, MySQL database, and PHP script code to bring an application to fruition.
 I delve into methods for managing user requests, interacting with database data, and implementing robust security measures in mysql database management system.

+ To complete this project, I will be spinning an AWS EC2 instance, a virtual server running the Ubuntu server operating system , and a Git bash terminal.